REGULATIONS

 How have the UK wiring regulations changed over time?

-The UK wiring rules have run through 18 editions since the first IEE Wiring Rules in 1882, becoming BS 7671 in 1992.
-The current edition is the 18th (BS 7671:2018), kept up to date by amendments — the latest in force being Amendment 4 (BS 7671:2018+A4:2026).
+The UK wiring rules have run through 18 editions since the first were published in 1882 by the Society of Telegraph Engineers, later the IEE and now the IET.
+They gained a British Standard number in 1992, when the 16th Edition was reprinted as BS 7671:1992.
+The current edition is the 18th (BS 7671:2018), kept up to date by amendments — the latest in force being Amendment 4 (BS 7671:2018+A4:2026, issued 15 April 2026).
 Always check the dated edition on the cover, as older editions reference regulations that have since changed.

 1,000+